 You might need some care and support at home due to stomach cancer or its treatment.
-A lot of practical and emotional support is available to you.
+Find out about practical and emotional support available to you.

 - give medicines or injections

 - check temperature, blood pressure and breathing

 - clean and dress wounds

 - teach basic caring skills to family members where needed

 - get special equipment, such as commodes or bed pans

 Community specialist palliative care nurses include Macmillan nurses and hospice nurses.
 They specialise in advice about pain control, sickness and other symptoms of cancer.
 They also give emotional support to you and your carers.

 Marie Curie nurses give nursing care to people with advanced cancer in their own homes.
 They can visit during the day or spend the night in your home to give your carers a break.

 Social workers can help to support you with your situation at home.
 They can arrange: